AvInvincible/filerw/README.md

 # FileRW
 ***
-Project that help reading files placed within a project with writing any extensive code.
+Project that help reading files placed within a project directory, without writing any extensive code.
 It simplify the process of reading the writing files.

 ## Repository